walid1921/kuchen/README.md

 # Küchen Trend

-Is a responsive website for a kitchen shop, showcasing their services and products, and providing a contact form for inquiries.
+Is a responsive website for a kitchen design and installation company, showcasing their services and products, and providing a contact form for inquiries.

 - Check it out here [KuchenTrend](https://www.kuechentrend-kayu.de/).